smiletrl/tss-lib-starter/README.md

 # Change proto

-In case you want to play with grpc server, here's the command to change proto
+In case you want to play with grpc server, here's the command to generate proto files.

 ```
 cd pkg/grpc